 Stay away from large bins, totes or baskets to store your purses.
 By tossing your bags into one tote, you’re not only creating unnecessary organizational chaos, but potentially damaging the fabric and material of your purses and handbags.

-Always wipe down the outside and inside of your bag before storage.
+Always wipe the inside and outside of your bag before storing it.
 Be sure to research the manufacturer’s care instructions before you clean your handbag to ensure you won’t damage the material.

 To help maintain your handbag’s natural shape, use soft cloths, old scarves or even clean paper towels to stuff your bag.
 However, be careful to not overstuff the bag to not add stress on the bag’s stitching and materials.

-Tuck in any heavy accessories, chains or straps into the bag to ensure they don’t leave marks on your handbag while in storage.
+Tuck any heavy accessories, chains, or straps into the purse’s inner compartment to prevent them from leaving marks on your handbag while in storage.

 If you have it, be sure to store your bag in its dust bag to protect it from discoloration and debris.
 For your most sensitive, precious purses, store them in a box to protect them further.